 Meet the star of the Scarlett Bernard Books!

 In the front of every novel, there is a little disclaimer stating that none of the characters or events in the story are real.
 In my case, however, that’s not entirely true – it’s just that the real-life person in question eats kibble and sleeps in a kennel, so we don’t worry about his rights.
-You guessed it: the dog belonging to Jesse Cruz’s parents, Max, is based on my own Max, an 11-year-old pit bull-greyhound mix that I adopted in LA shortly after I graduated college.
-All of Max’s behavior in Dead Spots (and he makes an appearance in the upcoming sequel, as well) is based on the real Max’s behavior.
+You guessed it: the dog belonging to Jesse Cruz’s parents, Max, is based on my own Max, a 13 (!) year-old pit bull-greyhound mix that I adopted in LA shortly after I graduated college.
+All of Max’s behavior in Dead Spots, Trail of Dead, and Hunter’s Trail is based on the real Max’s behavior.
 The real Max is every bit as enthusiastic, loving, funny, quirky, and devoted as his fictional counterpart.

 *From the American Humane Society

 **For more information on the history of pit bulls in America, read Bronwen Dickey’s Pit Bull: the Battle Over an American Icon